How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 How To Fix?

-To fix reduced engine power caused by transmission damage, you first have to check the level of transmission oil.
+To fix reduced engine power caused by transmission damage, you first have to check the level of transmission fluid.
 Please don’t confuse it with the motor oil.
-The transmission fluid dipstick is different.
-The transmission fluid level should be between high and low levels on the dipstick.

-Healthy transmission fluid should be reddish or clear pink in color.
-If there are any particulates in the transmission fluid, you should change it.
 Usually, engines need 5 to 15 quarts of transmission oil.
 For instance, for the ford F150, if you drop the transmission oil in a pan and change the filter it should be about 5-7 quarts.
-If you also flush the torque converter, you’ll need 14 quarts of transmission fluid.
-The cost of transmission fluid could range from $50 to $200.

-If the transmission oil has an optimum level, it means that one or more components of a transmission system are damaged.
-You should never attempt to repair an automatic transmission yourself.
 Your vehicle’s automatic transmission has a sophisticated computer system, and you should never take it upon yourself to troubleshoot or perform any repairs on the system.
 The transmission system is incredibly sensitive, and a failure could be very costly, so you want to ensure that a certified mechanic is performing repairs on your car.

-The cost to fix/repair the transmission and fix reduced engine power could range from $600 to $3000, depending on which part of the transmission system needs to be changed or the whole transmission repair is needed.
+The cost to fix/repair the transmission and reduced engine power could range from $600 to $3000, depending on which part of the transmission system needs to be changed or the whole transmission repair is needed.

 7. Clogged Air Filter

-A clogged air filter can also cause reduced engine power.
-The air filter is present in the air box, before the MAF sensor.
-When the filter becomes blocked with dirt, particles, and moisture, less air passes through the engine.
 When the engine is not getting enough air, it may sound like a slow idle or rough idling.
 You might notice the engine is sluggish to respond to changes in throttle.
 When this happens, your engine may also throw the P2175 – Throttle Actuator Control System Low Airflow Detected code.

 How To Fix?

 Replacing an air filter is the easiest job.
 You can save a big labor cost by installing it yourself.
 You have to locate the airbox in your engine bay.
 There are clips on both sides of the airbox.
 Release the clips with your hands and lift the airbox cover.
-You’ll see the air filter.
-Remove the air filter.
-Vacuum the airbox and insert a new air filter.
-The cost of the air filter is around $30 to $60.

 8. Clogged Catalytic Converter